magento/merchdocs/src/catalog/product-price-special.md

 1. When complete, click <span class="btn">Done</span> and then <span class="btn">Save</span>.

-    In the storefront, the Special price should appear in both catalog listing and on the product page.
+    In the storefront, the special price should appear in both catalog listing and on the product page.
 <!--{% endif %}-->

 ## Method 2: Apply Special Price to Multiple Products